camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/15-case-task.html.md

 The referenced case definition is resolved at runtime.
 This means that the referenced case can be deployed independently from the calling case, if needed.

-An case task in state `ENABLED` can be started manually using the `CaseService` as follows:
+A case task in state `ENABLED` can be started manually using the `CaseService` as follows:

 ```java
 caseService.manuallyStartCaseExecution("aCaseExecutionId");